Top Strategies For Ensuring Your Brand Appeals To Millennials

-Around 64% of women and 68% of men have felt an emotional connection to a brand (as reported by Consumer Thermometer), indicating the extent to which trust, loyalty and ethics are important when building your brand in current times.
+Around 64% of women and 68% of men have felt an emotional connection to a brand (as reported by Consumer Thermometer), indicating the extent to which trust, loyalty, and ethics are important when building your brand in current times.

 It All Begins With A Name

-Brand naming is a key task that requires research, testing and feedback.
-You should ideally test out your chosen name on target groups in a range of countries to ensure the feel is similar across the board.
 Currently, around 72% of brand names are invented words or acronyms, so your team might want to get its creative juices flowing by coming up with new words that somehow capture your ethos perfectly – or work with a specialist to do this for you.

 Have Your CEO Speak Up On Important Issues

-Managers and other leaders can use social media, blog posts and advertising to share key messages on the steps being taken to align products and services with brand ideals.
+Managers and other leaders can use social media, blog posts, and advertising to share key messages on the steps being taken to align products and services with brand ideals.

 Read Also: